ryancblocker/cs356/notes.md

     4. Update incident response

   - **What is a subnet?** ~ _Portion of the network confined to a hardware entry point_

+## Chapter 8: Intrusion Detection (IDS)

+- **Classes of Intruders**:

+  - Cyber-Criminals: They are after Ransomware, identity theft, info theft, money, corporate espionage, financial credentials, and etc
+  - Activists: Skill level is pretty low and their target can be pretty much anything.
+If their skill level is low they can go buy a toolkit.
+Their attacks are normally website defacement, DoS attacks
+  - State-Sponsored Organizations: Groups of hackers sponsored by governments and they have a lot more resources behind them so they can do a lot more damage.
+The are also known as an APT or an advanced persistent threat.
+Which means you cant persecute them because they originate outside the country.
+  - Others: hackers, stalkers, anyone with a motivation other than the ones previously listed.
+This could include "hobby hackers."

+- **Skill Levels**:

+  - **Apprentice or Novice**: primarily use attack toolkit
+  - **Journeymen**: Hackers with sufficient technical skills to modify extend attack toolkit to look for new vulnerabilities
+  - **Masters**: Can create toolkit, and write new powerful toolkit.
+A lot of these are employed by the APT's.

+- **Examples of intrusion**:

+  - Remote root compromise
+  - web server defacement
+  - guessing and cracking passwords
+  - copying databases containing credit card numbers
+  - viewing sensitive data without authorization
+  - running a packet sniffer
+  - distributing a pirated server
+  - using an unsecured modem to access internal network
+  - impersonating an executive to get information
+  - using an unattended workstation

+- **Intruder behavior**:

+  - Target Acquisition and information gathering
+  - information gathering or system exploit
+  - initial access
+  - maintaining access
+  - privilege escalation
+  - covering tracks

+- **Security Intrusion** ~ Unauthorized act of bypassing the security mechanisms of a system

+- **Intrusion Detection** ~ a hardware or software that gathers information on the system and make a decision

+- **Intrusion Detection System**

+  - Host Based IDS: monitors a single host for suspicions activity
+  - Network Based IDS: monitors network traffic and analyzes network, transport, and application protocols to identify suspicion activity
+  - Distributed or hybrid IDS: A combination of both of the previous methods of IDS

+- **IDS Requirements**:

+  1. Run continually
+  2. impose a minimal overhead
+  3. scale to monitor large numbers of systems
+  4. be fault tolerant
+  5. configured according to system security policies
+  6. provide graceful degradation or service
+  7. resist subversion
+  8. adapt to changes in systems and users
+  9. allow dynamic reconfiguration

+- **Analysis Approaches**:
+  - **Anomaly Detection** ~ involves the collection of data relating to the behavior of ligament users over a period of time.
+(EX. do my job day after day then one day dump the entire system to a USB!)
+    - **Statistical:** analysis of observed data
+    - **knowledge-based:** approach to classification based on a pre-defined set of rules for ligament data access.
+    - **machine-learning:** creates classification model based on observed data
+  - **Signature/Heuristic Detection** ~ Uses a set of known malicious data patterns or attack riles that are compared with current behavior. also known as misuse detection.
+Can only identify attacks that it knows the patterns of.
+Could be beaten by a poly or meta-morphic virus.
+    - **Signature-based Detection:** Match a large collection of know patterns of malicious data against data stored on a system or in transit over a network
+    - **Rule-based Detection:** Involves a set of rules for identifying known penetrations that would exploit known weakness

+## Chapter 9: Firewalls and Intrusions

+- **What is a firewall?**
+- Kinds of Firewalls
+  - Circuit Gateway
+  - Packet Filtering
+  - Stateful inspection
+  - application-level gateway

+- **Host-Based IPS (HIPS)**
+  - Capability to be tailored ot a specific platform
+  - Can use anomaly detection techniques to identify attacks
+  - Examples of malicious behavior
+    - Modification of resources
+    - buffer overflow exploits
+    - privilege escalation
+    - access to email contact list
+    - directory traversal

+- **Network-based IPS (NIPS)**

+- **Digital Immune System**

+- **Malware Monitors**

+- **Honeypot ~** is a unprotected system that organizations use to identify attackers and it is also used to distract the hackers from attacking the systems of value.

+- **DMZ ~** Hosts that must have outward facing capability